openshift/installer/Troubleshooting_Ipv6.md

 ## Common failures Basic checks before Installing

-Below are some precautions we should follow before even attempting the OCP4.3 Ipv6 deployments.
+Below are some precautions we should follow before even attempting the OCP4 Ipv6 deployments.

 * [Ipv4-BM-IPI](https://github.com/openshift-kni/baremetal-deploy/blob/master/install-steps.md#preparing-the-provision-node-for-openshift-install) has some pre-requisites which will be applied fpr ipv6 deployments as well.

-### The architecture for IPv6 Disconnected Install is
+### The architecture for IPv6 Disconnected Install(Nodes can vary as per requirements)
 * Jump Host which acts as a DNSMasq, Registry.
 * Worker/Provisioning node
 * 3 Master nodes.